-There's been a lot going on in the WP community in the last two weeks: WordPress co-founder Matt Mullenweg reveals at WordCamp Europe in Belgrade when the Gutenberg editor is ready for the merge; the "Plugin Detective" helps you troubleshoot your WP site ; and we use the New York Times as an example to show you why a low PageSpeed Insights score is no reason to worry.
+In the last two weeks there has been a lot going on in the WP community: WordPress co-founder Matt Mullenweg reveals at WordCamp Europe in Belgrade when the Gutenberg editor is ready for the merge; the "plugin Detective" helps you troubleshoot your WP-site; and we show you with the example of the New York Times why a low PageSpeed Insights score is no reason for concern.

 We were guests of Denis Sandmann and talked a little bit about our business.
-Among other things, we revealed in the interview how the blog articles for our magazine OUT OF THE BOX are created and how a company blog brings your business forward.
-In addition, we talk openly about the hurdles and problems that can arise when you start your own blog.
+Among other things, we revealed in the interview how the blog articles for our magazine OUT OF THE BOX are created and how a company blog can help your business get ahead.
+We also talk openly about the hurdles and problems that your own blog can bring.

 WCEU: Gutenberg integration comes sooner than expected

-WordCamp Europe in Belgrade was a great success with 54 organizers, 60 speakers, 170 volunteers and over 2000 participants.
+WordCamp Europe in Belgrade was a complete success with 54 organizers, 60 speakers, 170 volunteers and over 2000 participants.
 In his traditional keynote, WP co-founder Matt Mullenweg announced the further Gutenberg roadmap.
-Berlin was also revealed as the venue for WCEU 2019.
+Furthermore, Berlin was revealed as the venue for WCEU 2019.

-At WordCamp Europe, Gutenberg Co-Lead Matias Ventura talks to the WP Tavern.
-In the 13 minute interview he talks about the beginnings of the Gutenberg project, the mixed reactions from the WP community and the roadmap for the merge into the WordPress core.
-He also has tips on how you can best get to know the new familiarize yourself with the new editor with the new editor.
+At WordCamp Europe, Gutenberg co-lead Matias Ventura answers questions from WP Tavern.
+In the 13 minute interview he talks about the beginnings of the Gutenberg project, the mixed reactions from the WP community and the roadmap for the merge into WordPress core.
+He also shares tips on how to get familiar with the new editor.

 How to create your own Gutenberg block

-Now that Matt Mullenweg has announced that the Gutenberg editor will be integrated into the WordPress core in just a few weeks, it's time to dig a little deeper.
-The Atomic Blocks team shows you how to create your first custom Gutenberg block using Ahmad Awais ' Create Guten Block Toolkit (CGB).
+Now that Matt Mullenweg has announced that the Gutenberg editor will be integrated into WordPress core in just a few weeks, it's time to dig a little deeper.
+The colleagues from Atomic Blocks show you how to create your first custom Gutenberg block with the Create Guten Block Toolkit (CGB) by Ahmad Awais.

-With the new "Plugin Detective" you can quickly and easily identify and fix Plugin conflicts on your WP site .
-As soon as the little detective "Otto" has found the culprit, the responsible Plugin can be deactivated directly.
-At WordCamp Orange County, USA, the Plugin even won 1st prize at the "Plugin-a-Palooza", a competition for Plugin developers.
+With the new "plugin Detective" you can identify and fix plugin conflicts on your WP-site quickly and easily.
+As soon as the little detective "Otto" has found the culprit, the responsible plugin can be deactivated directly.
+At WordCamp Orange County, USA, the plugin even won the 1st prize at the "plugin-a-Palooza ", a contest for plugin developers.

 Why you shouldn't write off PHP

-In his post, WP developer David Hayes makes a good case for why you should continue to use PHP in 2018.
+In his article, WP developer David Hayes makes good arguments why you should continue to work with PHP in 2018.
 He also addresses the known shortcomings: "PHP is a strange and ugly language.
 It's not exceptionally fast.
 It's not beautiful syntactically.
 It's not formulated around a clear opinion about good software development practices.
-And it's still what I write a lot of software in..”
+And it's still what I write a lot of software in."